rei/rei-cedar-docs/docs/patterns/form-errors/Readme.md

 TODO- something about how we only provide the UI/container but not validation logic

+## Server-side Validation
+when the user provides all the data and submits the form, usually by hitting the button, the information is sent to the server and validated.
+The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”) or a set of error messages.

+**Unlike client validation server-side validation is returned as part of the page content, They do not alter the page and are not status notifications.**

+This experience is while less optimal than client validation can be helped with the following considerations:

+After submit validation –
+when the user provides all the data and submits the form, usually by hitting the button, the information is sent to the server and validated.
+The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”) or a set of error messages.

+- **May**
+  - Change the title of the page
+  - Give the error a heading level: Provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.
+  - Visually style the error in such a way that it is distinguishable from other content
+  - Provide a same-page link so that users can jump directly to the form field that has the error.

 ### Accessibility References
 - [Notifications and feedback](https://www.w3.org/WAI/perspective-videos/notifications/)